thirdtank/brut/brutrb.com/dev-environment.md

 In words:

-1. You'll run `bin/setup` to get everything set up for working.
+1. You'll run `brutsetup` to get everything set up for working.
-2. You'll start your dev server with `bin/dev`.
+2. You'll start your dev server with `brutdev`.
-3. You'll write code, using tools like `bin/db` and `bin/scaffold` to assist.
+3. You'll write code, using tools like `brutdb` and `brutscaffold` to assist.
-4. Using `bin/test`, you can test any code you've written a test for.
+4. Using `bruttest`, you can test any code you've written a test for.
-5. When you are at a stopping point, use `bin/ci` to test the entire app.
+5. When you are at a stopping point, use `brutci` to test the entire app.

 ### Extending and Enhancing